Mundaring & Hills HISTORICAL

 Train to trade

 Trade at the ‘Prince of Wales’ boomed while hundreds of navvies worked on the Eastern Railway in the 1880s.
-They moved on but railway access encouraged sawmilling and orchardists to the district and the Mahogany Creek Suburban Area was opened up.
-Gravel quarrying supplanted timber as the main industry after 1900 and granite quarries supplied the materials for many iconic Perth buildings.
-The Inn was unable to compete with train travel and it closed in the late 1890s.
-It was purchased a private country residence by Stephen Henry Parker, who then gave it to his daughter as a wedding present.
+They moved on, but railway access encouraged sawmilling and orchardists to the district, and the Mahogany Creek Suburban Area was opened up.
+Gravel quarrying supplanted timber as the main industry after 1900, with granite quarries suppling the materials for many iconic Perth buildings.
+The Inn was unable to compete with train travel and it ceased trading in 1883.
+It was purchased in 1884 as a private country residence by Stephen Henry Parker, who then gave it to his daughter as a wedding present.

-Settlement further east of the Mahogany Creek train station led to a new stopping place on the Eastern Railway, the new siding was named Zamia after the native palm.
-Several settlers farmed poultry to meet the demand, both in Perth and on the goldfields, and Zamia became recognised as the centre of the hills poultry industry.
+Settlement further east of the Mahogany Creek train station led to a new stopping place on the Eastern Railway, the new siding named Zamia after the native palm.
+Several settlers farmed poultry to meet the demand from both Perth and the goldfields, and Zamia became recognised as the centre of the hills poultry industry.

 State Registered Places in Mahogany Creek: